This article deals with Jesus’ early ministry.

 Yet, this new exposition of enlightened knowledge, principles never cohesively taught to the population, would remove much of current legalistic doctrine and require a whole new foundation of understanding—the law will reveal everyone’s sin, but it will be love that heals and grace that forgives them.
 Nor had Judaic teachings yet been interpreted by the Messiah, which would become a much higher level of understanding than given by the prophets.
 Soul identity, Child of God, the inclusion of women, and acceptance of everyone who comes forth, none of these principles concerning soul nature and the treatment of others had been fully explored.

-The early ministry would ground the disciples in these principles: Matthew the tax collector is accepted as a disciple (Mt.
+The early ministry would ground the disciples in these new principles: Matthew the tax collector is accepted as a disciple (Mt.
 9.9), demonstrating that anyone may be chosen, anyone called; Jesus heals a centurion’s servant (Mt.
-8.7), anyone might be healed, especially should they ask; in chapter five of Matthew, Jesus gives the Beatitudes and speaks of universal love, to be merciful toward others, to seek purity of heart to see God.
+8.7), anyone might be healed, especially should they ask; in chapter five of Matthew, Jesus gives the Beatitudes and speaks of universal love, to be merciful toward others, to seek purity of heart to see and understand God.
 In 7.7-11, Jesus urges the people to keep asking and seeking, offering a message of hope and not abandoning God’s promise.
 Following in Matt.
 7.12: “Therefore, whatever you want men to do to you, do also to them, for this is the Law and the Prophets.”
 He explains the law of spiritual love and gives us the law of reciprocity and wholeness, to which the written Law is subject.

 Jesus begins to reveal the secrets of God’s kingdom.